State Sets Record for Spend with Diversity Businesses

-NASHVILLE, Tenn. – The State of Tennessee spent a record $739 million with small businesses and businesses owned by minorities, women, persons with disabilities, or service-disabled veterans in 2019-20.
-This is an increase of 11% from the old record set just the previous year.
+NASHVILLE, Tenn. -- The State of Tennessee spent a record $766 million with small businesses and business owned by minorities, women, persons with disabilities, or service-disabled veterans in 2020-21.
+This is an increase of 3.5% from the old record set just the previous year.

-The new figures appear in the annual report of the Governor’s Office of Diversity Business Enterprise (Go-DBE), a unit of the Central Procurement Office in the Department of General Services (DGS).
+The new figures appear in the annual report of the Governor’s Office of Diversity Business Enterprise (Go-DBE), a unit of the Central Procurement Office in the Department of General Services.

 Go-DBE was created in 2003 to expand economic opportunities for small businesses and businesses owned by minorities or women (diversity businesses).
 The Tennessee legislature has since expanded the program’s role to include creating opportunities for service-disabled veterans and persons with disabilities.